gotthardp/lorawan-server/doc/Troubleshooting.md

  * Gateway misconfiguration.
 Check the gateway configuration includes a correct server IP and port (by default 1680).
  * Firewall misconfiguration.
 Check the server firewall does not block the port 1680.
-   See [Installation Instructions](Installation.md) for configuration guidelines.
+   See [Configuration Instructions](Configuration.md) for detailed guidelines.

 ### No downlink frames delivered